santoshtechie9/proof-of-existence-dapp/README.md

 ## Overview
 Ethereum proof of existance dapp.
 Application frontend is developed in ReactJS, Smart Contracts are developed in Solidity.
 This application allows users to prove existence of some information by showing a time stamped picture/video.

 Data could be stored in a database, but to make it truly decentralized consider storing pictures using something like IPFS.
 The hash of the data and any additional information is stored in a smart contract that can be referenced at a later date to verify the authenticity.

 ### User Stories:
 A user logs into the web app.
 The app reads the user’s address and shows all of the data that they have previously uploaded.
 The user can upload some data (pictures/video) to the app, as well as add a list of tags indicating the contents of the data.
 Users can retrieve necessary reference data about their uploaded items to allow other people to verify the data authenticity.

-Users can privide a proof of a document by storing its has in the blockchain.
+Users can privide a proof of a document by storing its hash in the blockchain.

 ### Important Note
 All the document uploaded using this app are stored in IPFS.
-So do not upload any personal information attention.
+So do not upload any personal information.
 Check the content carefully before  uploading.

 ## Getting Started